form3tech-oss/go-pact-testing/README.md

 // check that the interactions are called pacttesting.VerifyInteractions(s.t, "testservicea", "go-pact-testing")

-// pact servers are re-used, so it is best to remove the interactions before or after the each test pacttesting.ResetPacts()
+// Optional: stop mock servers.
+If this is omitted then pact servers will be left running and re-used pacttesting.StopMockServers()
 ```

 ### Integration Test